-- 5.B.7 For Emission Points AA-001 and AA-002 (Gel Coat and Fiberglass Lay-up Operations), The permittee shall maintain records that are readily accessible and are suitable for inspection of the following information: - (1) A copy of each notification and report that you submitted to comply with subpart WWWW, including all documentation supporting any Initial Notification or Notification of Compliance Status submitted. - (2) A copy of all data, assumptions, and calculations used to determine organic HAP emissions factors or average organic HAP contents for operations listed in Table 3 to subpart WWW. - (3) A certified statement that the permittee in compliance with the work practice requirements in Table 4 to subpart WWWW, as applicable (See Condition 3.D.1).
+- 5.B.7 For Emission Points AA-001 and AA-002 (Gel Coat Operations), the permittee shall maintain records that are readily accessible and are suitable for inspection of the following information: - (1) A copy of each notification and report that you submitted to comply with subpart WWWW, including all documentation supporting any Initial Notification or Notification of Compliance Status submitted. - (2) A copy of all data, assumptions, and calculations used to determine organic HAP emissions factors or average organic HAP contents for open mold clear gel coat operations at the facility. - (3) A certified statement that the permittee in compliance with the work practice requirements in Condition 3.D.1.

 The permittee shall keep each record for a period of five (5) years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.
 A copy of each record must be maintained onsite for at least two (2) years after the date of each occurrence, measurement, maintenance, corrective action, report, or record.
 Records may be kept offsite for the remaining three (3) years.
+Records may be kept in hard copy or electronic version.

-(Ref.: 40 CFR 63.5915(a), (c), (d), and §63.5920(a) through (d), Subpart WWWW)
+(Ref.: 40 CFR 63.5915(a), (c), (d), and 40 CFR 63.5920(a) through (d), Subpart WWWW)